 Through desensitization and counterconditioning you can teach your puppy to enjoy things he perceives as aversive.
 After all, do you prefer a teacher who would pull your hair (and old-school teachers used to do this) until you give the right answer to a math problem, or one who would take her time to explain how math works and make it a fun and enjoyable learning experience?

-Yet, it is my belief that frustration tolerance exercises have their place in training and behavior modification.
+It is my belief that impulse control exercises have their place in training and behavior modification.
 I use impulse control exercises to teach frustration tolerance when I know that a dog is acting out of frustration and impatience and not because he is struggling with something he has a hard time accepting.
 Following are some impulse control exercises I use:

 - Teaching the dog to wait at the door instead of bolting out.